Trash Bags 101

 Many people choose to use clear trash bags to help them identify any object in the bag that may need to be recycled or saved instead of discarded.
 At many events, the trash can liners will be clear to help identify any potential threats or materials that should not be discarded.

 Trash Bag Sizes- As you can see from our trash bag product page, there are a variety of sizes and thicknesses of trash bags.
-We conveniently have them broke down into three categories for quick and easy selection.
-The categories are regular duty trash bags, super tuff trash bags, and super heavy duty trash bags.
+We conveniently have them broken down into three categories for quick and easy selection.
+The categories are regular duty trash bags, super tuff trash bags, and super heavy-duty trash bags.
 Below is a chart of the three main trash bag categories we have on our product pages and common uses for each trash bag.